hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_git_open_science.md

 ---
-layout: page
 title: Version Control with Git
 subtitle: Open Science
-minutes: 20
+duration: 20
 ---

 ## Learning Objectives {.objectives}

 * Explain how a version control system can be leveraged as an electronic lab notebook for computational work.
 * Explain different options for hosting scientific work.
 * Explain why adding licensing and citation information to a repository is important.
 * Learn how to choose a proper license.

 ## Using Git for open science